Family Educational Rights and Privacy Act (1974)

-The Family Educational Rights and Privacy Act (FERPA), commonly known as the Buckley Amendment, was enacted in 1974 in part to curb the indiscriminate release of student records by school officials.
-(A second part requires that schools provide students with access to their own records.)
-Under the law, schools that release a student's "education records" without permission can have their federal funding cut, though, to date, none ever has.
+The Family Educational Rights and Privacy Act (FERPA), commonly known as the Buckley Amendment, was enacted in 1974 to protect the personally identifiable information of students.
+The law was designed to prevent the indiscriminate release of student information by school officials and ensure that schools provide students (and parents) with access to their own records.
+Under the law, schools that release a student's "education records" without permission can have their federal funding cut, though, to date, none ever have.

-The application of FERPA has resulted in considerable controversy over the years, with specific questions raised about the statute's — and the U.S. Department of Educations's — definition of "education record."
+The application of FERPA has resulted in considerable controversy over the years, with specific questions raised about the statute's (and the U.S. Department of Education's) definition of "education record."

 (a) Conditions for availability of funds to educational agencies or institutions; inspection and review of education records; specific information to be made available; procedure for access to education records; reasonableness of time for such access; hearings; written explanations by parents; definitions

 (A) No funds shall be made available under any applicable program to any educational agency or institution which has a policy of denying, or which effectively prevents, the parents of students who are or have been in attendance at a school of such agency or at such institution, as the case may be, the right to inspect and review the education records of their children.
 If any material or document in the education record of a student includes information on more than one student, the parents of one of such students shall have the right to inspect and review only such part of such material or document as relates to such student or to be informed of the specific information contained in such part of such material.
 Each educational agency or institution shall establish appropriate procedures for the granting of a request by parents for access to the education records of their children within a reasonable period of time, but in no case more than forty-five days after the request has been made.